frdmn/giraCLI/README.md

 ## Usage

-Here's a short explanation how to use `giracli`:
+Here's a short explanation how to use `giraCLI`:

 ### Power on/off all configured outlets